Fast Track Developmental Services Worker (DSW) Program - 2019/2020

 BSCI-1007 Abnormal Psychology/Dual Diagnosis 3 This course provides the Developmental Services Worker student with a working knowledge of mental health disorders focusing on the symptomatology and interventions within the context of dual diagnosis.
 Students will be able to describe the etiology and classification of mental health disorders and dual diagnosis as well as the factors affecting the prevalence and predisposition of dual diagnosis.
 Students will be able to describe the bio-psychosocial model and strategies for supporting people with a dual diagnosis.
 BSCI-1207 Developmental Disabilities 1 3 This course provides a working knowledge of service systems for people with Developmental Disabilities in Ontario including history and its impact on current services.
 This course also examines marginalization and its impact on the provision of support.
 PHIL-1016 Philosophy of Support 2 This course assists students in developing a personal philosophy of support by examining their personal and professional values within the context of labelling theory, advocacy, empowerment, stereotypes, diversity, inclusion and boundaries.
 HLTH-1197 Health & Wellness 1 3 This course introduces the student to the promotion of the health and well-being of people with a developmental disability through the study of healthy body systems and basic health promotion skills.
 Emphasis will be placed on the role of the DSW as a member of an inter-professional health care team.
 BSCI-1208 Person-Directed Plans 3 This course examines the elements of person-directed planning, including the theories, values, legislation, processes, practices and tools that are used as a means of supporting people who have developmental disabilities.
 A variety of current person-directed planning tools will be discussed, applied, and evaluated, and comparisons will be made between person-directed planning approaches and other individual planning approaches.
 Students will synthesize and apply their knowledge of person-directed planning to support and empower people with disabilities to develop and achieve their dreams and goals, and to become valued citizens in their communities.
 BSCI-1211 Developmental Disabilities 2 3 This course describes the etiology and characteristics of various developmental disabilities and syndromes including the implications for support.
 Students will learn about causes of common disabilities and methods of prenatal assessment and screening.
 HLTH-1198 Health & Wellness 2 3 This course continues to explore the health and well-being of people with developmental disabilities through the study of common health conditions and diseases along with basic health care skills.
 Course content will be integrated with the role of the DSW as a member of an inter-professional health care team.
 BSCI-1027 Intervention Strategies 1 2 This course will provide the student with a body of knowledge of current intervention strategies applied in the support of persons with developmental disabilities.
 Students will be able to list and use the elements of the DSW Code of Ethics with respect to behavioural approaches and adhere to pertinent legislation.
 Students will also be able to identify the elements of behavioural learning theory, list the behavioural rules and describe how learning theory can be implemented.
 Crisis intervention techniques will be learned and demonstrated by students according to industry standards.
 Students will learn documentation requirements related to crisis intervention.

 BSCI-3037 Intervention Strategies 2 1 The student will demonstrate an understanding of behavior learning theory, behavioural observations, data collection and functional behavior assessments.
 In addition, the Developmental Services Worker student will demonstrate the knowledge to develop and implement behavioural support plans for people with developmental disabilities.
 HLTH-3040 Health & Wellness 4 2 This course offers the student an opportunity to integrate field practicum experiences with information which is focused on complex health needs of people with developmental disabilities.
 In the laboratory setting, the DSW student will continue to develop and apply pharmacology knowledge and skills within the role of a DSW.
 This course will continue to explore the roles and responsibilities of a DSW working within an interprofessional team.
-BSCI-1215 Community Building & Professionalism 2 This course examines strategies for developing inclusive communities.
+DEVL-1057 Community Building & Professionalism 3 2 This course examines strategies for developing inclusive communities.
 Students will be able to identify barriers to social justice and models of social change.
-Also strategies, resources and evidence based practices which promote ongoing professional development to enhance professional growth will be identified.
+Strategies, resources and evidence based practices which promote ongoing professional development to enhance professional growth will be identified.
 Self-assessments will be conducted to formulate professional development plans.
-Compassion fatigue and vicarious trauma will be discussed in the development of a self-care plan.
 FLDP-3022 Field Placement 2 5.2 This course is designed to enable the student to integrate previous academic and placement knowledge in a more independent setting.
 Special emphasis is placed on work skills at an advanced level incorporating knowledge and skills learned in all academic courses, and FLDP-1019.
 BSCI-1235 Social Services 1 This course will describe how to access appropriate supports for people with developmental disabilities in Ontario.
 Pertinent legislation and how social services are delivered including how to access services will be examined.

 BSCI-1234 Abuse 1 This course provides the Developmental Services Worker student the working knowledge to understand and deal with all forms of abuse, including abuse of people with developmental disabilities.
 This course provides students with greater awareness of the vulnerability of people with developmental disabilities, the applicable legislation, regulations and standards of practice.